robertovg/robertovgGatsbyjs/src/posts/2019-07-01-writing-scripts-as-frontend-with-es6-and-jest.md

 ## Conclusion

 Nothing crazy here, but funny for me to use my web toolset to make a script.
-I will try to use this aproach when I see the opportunity in the future if I need to resolve scripting challenges again.
+I will try to use this approach when I see the opportunity in the future if I need to resolve scripting challenges again.

 Have you ever use `npm script` in this way?
 Do you see improvements in the way I use it?
 Or maybe do you have any doubt?
 I'm always happy to learn from any feedback and hopefully, this can be useful not just for me but for anyone facing problems which could be resolved by `npm scripts`.